Bongiwe Thusi: Malabo Kings

 In 2022 she joined Equatoguinean Primera División femenina side Malabo Kings.

 JVW

 She joined SAFA Women's League side JVW in 2024.

 International career

 Thusi competed for the South Africa women's national soccer team during the 2015 CAF Women's Olympic qualifying tournament.
+Ten years after her last call up, she made it to the squad to face Morocco in a friendly in December 2025 coming in the 72nd minute.